ankush91/Geometric-Modelling/README.md

 This folder contains corresponding code for graduate level Computer Graphics Class (CS 536) taught at drexel university.
 The main features of the class were 2D and 3D curve and surface geometric modelling. </br>

 ## Repository Structure
-The algorithms as part of corresponding folders include: </br>
+The following algorithms are implemented: </br>
 * Arbitrary Degree Bezier Curves
 * Bicubic Bezier Patches
 * Catmull Rom Splines